Otto Orseolo

-Otto Orseolo (Ottone Orseolo, also Urseolo; c.
-992−1032) was the Doge of Venice from 1008 to 1026.
-He was the third son of Doge Pietro II of the House of Orseolo, and Maria Candiano, whom he succeeded at the age of sixteen, becoming the youngest doge in Venetian history.
+Otto Orseolo (Ottone Orseolo, 993−1032) born Pietro Orseolo, was the Doge of Venice from 1009 to 1026 and again from 1030 to 1032.
+He was the third son of doge Pietro II Orseolo and Maria Candiano, whom he succeeded at the age of sixteen, becoming the youngest doge in Venetian history.

+During his dogeship, Otto strengthened the influence of the House of Orseolo within Venice and continued his father's policy of expanding Venetian authority in Dalmatia.
+His rule was marked by tensions with the Holy Roman Empire over the dispute between the patriarchates of Grado and Aquileia, as well as by internal opposition to his family's dominance of Venetian politics.
+Deposed in 1026 by a revolt led by Domenico Flabanico, Otto was banished and went into exile in Constantinople.
+In 1030, his brother Orso, Patriarch of Grado, overthrew doge Pietro Barbolano in a coup and assumed control of Venice as regent, recalling Otto to reclaim the dogeship.
+Otto, however, died on his journey back to Venice in 1032.

+Biography

 Early life

-When the Emperor Otto III sojourned in Verona and granted many privileges to Venice in the March of Verona, he requested Pietro to send his third son to Verona, where the Emperor acted as his sponsor at his confirmation.
-In the Emperor's honour, he was given the name Otto.
-In 1004, Pietro Otto, in the company of his eldest son and co-doge Giovanni, traveled to Constantinople, where Giovanni married the niece of Basil II, Maria Argyra, and Otto received several honorific titles.
+Born in Venice in 993, he was the third son of doge Pietro II Orseolo and his wife Maria Candiano, daughter of doge Vitale Candiano.
+His original name was Pietro, but in 996, while Emperor Otto III was residing in Verona and granting privileges to Venice in the March of Verona, he requested that Pietro II Orseolo send his third son to Verona, where he acted as the boy's sponsor at his confirmation.
+In the Emperor's honour, Pietro took the name Otto.
+In 1004, Otto, in the company of his eldest brother and co-doge Giovanni, traveled to Constantinople, where Giovanni married the niece of Basil II, Maria Argyra, and Otto received several honorific titles.

-After Giovanni's sudden death (1006), Pietro raised Otto to the dogeship with him.
-He then made a testament, giving the majority of his wealth to the poor and the Church, and retired to a monastery, leaving Otto the government.
-When Pietro finally died in 1008, he left Otto sole doge at the meager age of sixteen.
+After Giovanni's sudden death in 1007, Pietro raised Otto to the dogeship with him.
+Pietro himself died soon afterward.
+He bequeathed his possessions to the poor and to the clergy and left Otto sole doge at the meager age of sixteen.

+Dogeship

 Soon after the death of his father, in 1009, Otto married Grimelda, a daughter of the newly Christian Géza of Hungary and Adelaide.
 Because the Chronicon Venetum of John the Deacon ends in Otto's reign, it is necessary to rely on later chronicles.
 According to the chronicler (and doge) Andrea Dandolo, writing from a vantage point three centuries ahead, Otto was: